-State Housing Law Regulations: Chapter 1 in Title 25 contains regulations adopted by HCD to implement, interpret and make specific provisions of State Housing Law in HSC Division 13, Part 1.5.
+State Housing Law Regulations: Chapter 1 of Division 1 in Title 25 contains regulations adopted by HCD to implement, interpret and make specific provisions of State Housing Law in HSC Division 13, Part 1.5.
 The regulations relate to the construction, use, maintenance and change of occupancy of hotels, motels, lodging houses, condominiums, apartment houses and dwellings.